MultiverseLearningProducts/swe/src/bootcamp/wk3/day3.md

 ## Overview of the day
 Today we will display the image of each restaurant and add an additional page to our restaurant website to display information about the restaurant's menus.

-We will also install [Postman](https://www.postman.com/downloads/) - a tool for
+We will also install [Postman](https://www.postman.com/downloads/) - a tool for that makes it easy to create, share and test APIs.

 ----